-Combining these lenses on two bodies will cover most of the situations which wedding photographer is going to experience during the wedding day and it is the most cost efficient (especially f1.8 lenses) combination.
+Combining these lenses on two bodies will cover most of the situations that the wedding photographer is going to experience during the wedding day and it is the most cost-efficient (especially with f1.8 lenses) combination.

 If you intend to buy just two lenses at the beginning, please remember that you are taking a big risk.
-It would be much more reasonable to have some sort of redundancy just in case if one of the lenses will break (at least some sort of a cheap zoom)
+It would be much more reasonable to have some sort of redundancy just in case one of the lenses will break (at least some sort of a cheap zoom).

 - 24-70 f2.8 with or without VR or its budget alternative (still really good and versatile) 24-120 f4.0 ? an absolute workhorse.
 You can, if you choose to, photograph the whole wedding with it.

 - 70-200 f2.8 VRI, VRII or light and still brilliant f4 version from Nikon, which is much lighter).
-Brilliant portrait lens, absolute must have if you own 24-70 and most flattering lens for the wedding photo shoot.
-It has one magical function that we absolutely love – it compresses the perspective making the objects in the background look closer to your main subject.
-It is also brilliant when you like to keep your distance when capturing the intimate moments.
+Brilliant portrait lens, an absolute must-have if you own 24-70 and the most flattering lens for the wedding photo shoot.
+It has one magical function that we absolutely love - it compresses the perspective making the objects in the background look closer to your main subject.
+It is also brilliant when you like to keep your distance when capturing intimate moments.

-- 14-24 f2.8 the one and only perfect wide angle lens.
-It offers an enormous field of view on the wide angle and the superb sharpness across a whole frame.
+- 14-24 f2.8 the one and only perfect wide-angle lens.
+It offers an enormous field of view from a wide angle and superb sharpness across a whole frame.
 Absolutely fabulous lens, but very hard to use by inexperienced photographers.
-It is not a flattering lens and when you use it remember that the subject must be in the middle of the frame.
+It is not a flattering lens and when you use it remembers that the subject must be in the middle of the frame.
 Further to the edge and the objects become stretched and not natural.

-16-35 f2.8 or f4 VR – a very good moderate wide angle with very useful range.
+16-35 f2.8 or f4 VR - a very good moderate wide angle with a very useful range.
 We had it for a year and then decided to buy 14-24 and 24-70mm.
-Still very versatile lens and a good option worth to consider.
+Still a very versatile lens and a good option worth considering.

-The lenses we mentioned are basically will cover all your needs.
-Personally, over the years we have decided to shed the weight of our bags (the weight is getting more and more important with the age) and with the modern high ISO bodies (D750, d3s) we now use following lenses:
+The lenses we mentioned basically will cover all your needs.
+Personally, over the years we have decided to shed the weight of our bags (the weight is getting more and more critical with the age) and with the modern high ISO bodies (D750, d3s) we now use the following lenses: